The less routine,

 Newfoundland and Labrador

 I have personally dubbed Newfoundland and Labrador as Canada’s best kept secret.
 The island of Newfoundland is a giant, granite rock and it’s as close to Europe as you can get on North America.
-Once you arrive you’ll be rewarded with a rich cultural heritage, warm and friendly hospitality and stunning coastal Atlantic views.
+Upon arrival, as seen in my Vlogs: Hanging Around St. John's and As Far North As We Could Go, you’ll be rewarded with a rich cultural heritage, warm and friendly hospitality and stunning coastal Atlantic views.
 If you’re lucky enough to arrive in late spring, you’ll be rewarded with the sight of icebergs and whales casually drifting by.